PEC Zwolle: FC Zwolle

 At the beginning of the 2004–05 season, FC Zwolle was considered one of the favourites for the title in the First Division, along with Sparta Rotterdam.
 However, it was another club from the province of Overijssel, Heracles Almelo, that won the title.
 FC Zwolle finished the season in fourth place, and had to play play-off matches against the second- and sixth-placed teams of the First Division (Sparta and Helmond Sport) and the 17th-placed team of the Eredivisie, De Graafschap.
 They finished bottom of their group, with one point from six matches, while Sparta won the group and clinched promotion and De Graafschap was relegated.

 The 2005–06 season started well, with FC Zwolle fighting for the league's top spot in the first months.
 However, the results dwindled in November and December.
 Angry supporters threatened trainer-coach Hennie Spijkerman after a 0–5 home defeat against Excelsior, and Spijkerman resigned a few days later.
 The club's chairman announced that he would crack down on the supporters involved, and said that some had already received stadium bans of up to 9 years.
 Spijkerman's assistant trainer Harry Sinkgraven finished the season, leading the club to the play-offs, in which Eredivisie side Willem II proved too strong.

 Former Feyenoord and Ajax player Jan Everse, who had already trained the club between 1996 and 1999, was presented as the new trainer-coach.
 He was faced with financial problems at the club, and the departure of key striker Santi Kolk.
 Many players from the club's youth teams were brought into the main squad, with mixed results.
 The team ended at the ninth place of the table during the 2006–07 season.

 During the 2010–11 season, FC Zwolle held the top spot for a long time, but had to leave the title to RKC Waalwijk.
-Zwolle ended in 2nd place and didn't achieve promotion.
+Zwolle ended in 2nd place and did not achieve promotion.
 The 2011–12 season was more successful.
 FC Zwolle won the title and secured their return to the Eredivisie in the 2012–13 season.